lautomator/web-404-crawler/readme.md

 ```

-The script will write any 404 responses to the *report-404.log*.
-Any response errors are reported to the *report-error.log*.
-The *activity log* is used for development or can be configured to be used in tandem with the other logs.
-All logs are created when the script needs them.
-The logs are cleared each time the script is called.
+The script will write any 404 responses, errors, or activity to the a log.
+The log is cleared each time the script is called.

 ## Requirements
 * Python 3